 Mechanical fit out of the tunnel pump station will be performed under a separate contract.
 Construction of diversion structures, gate and screening structures and consolidation conduits at existing outfall locations will be performed under separate contracts as well.

 The launch shaft and tunnel pump station will be located at NBC’s Bucklin Point Wastewater Treatment Facility in East Providence, Rhode Island.
 The alignment will be parallel to the Seekonk River and Blackstone River, and end near the border of Pawtucket and Central Falls, Rhode Island.
 An 8,800-ft long, 10-ft diameter conveyance tunnel, which will connect to the Pawtucket Tunnel, is planned to begin after the Pawtucket Tunnel is completed.
 The program/construction manager for Phase III is Stantec and its teaming partner Pare Corporation.
-Construction of the Pawtucket Tunnel is anticipated to begin in late 2020 or early 2021.
+Construction of the Pawtucket Tunnel is anticipated to begin in 2021.

 Phase 2 Lake Travis Deep Water Intake